intel/neural-compressor/docs/source/calibration.md

 ## Calibration Algorithms

-Currently, Intel® Neural Compressor supports three popular calibration algorithms:
+Currently, ONNX Neural Compressor supports three popular calibration algorithms:

 - MinMax: This method gets the maximum and minimum of input values as $α$ and $β$ [^1].
 It preserves the entire range and is the simplest approach.